Carol-XinyunLi/wankowicz_lab_management/coding_assessment/undergrad_research_assistant/README.md

 3) For every residue calculate the RMSF and record it in some way
 4) Create a plot of the RMSF of every residue across the protein

+Packages such as pandas, numpy, glob, matplotlib, ect are allowed.

 Here are few resources about PDB files and RMSF: